cmkobel/gBGC/README.md

 # Log
 I want to investigate the relationship between recombination-rate and GC3 content.
 I found a new method for inferring recombination rate in bacteria [kussell-lab/mcorr](https://github.com/kussell-lab/mcorr) and wanted to use it to indirectly replicate [Lassalle et al. 2015](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1004941).
 In this study they use [PHI](https://www.maths.otago.ac.nz/~dbryant/software.html) which I will come back around later.
 The GC3 content is easy to measure.
-Just align the reading frame, and count the proportion of G's and C's.
+Just align the reading frame, and count the proportion of G's and C's on every third position.

-I wanted to have a strong signal, so I chose the species with the strongest relation. in Lassalle et al. 2015 they show that a linear relationship between recombination and GC3 has an R^2 = .68 for Streptococcus pyogenes.
+I wanted to have a strong signal, so I chose the species with the strongest known relation.
+In Lassalle et al. 2015 they show that a linear relationship between recombination and GC3 has an R^2 = .68 for Streptococcus pyogenes.
 Thus I randomly selected ~60 S. pyogenes genomes from genbank, aligned the core genomes and measured the recombination for each gene.
 When I use kussell-lab/mcorr, I get the following results:

 ![](https://raw.githubusercontent.com/cmkobel/gBGC/master/log/1_spyo1.png)